 About Maisaila

-The name Maisaila Is a multi part creation – I wanted something that was specific to me, and that had a nice sound to it, and that represented the spiritual revelation elements that Maisaila is known for.
-“I am”, a key phrase in consciousness, flipped backwards and paired with my name gives us the beautiful “Maisaila”.
+The brand identity Maisaila is multi-faceted.
+I wanted something that was specific to me, representing the self-discovery and reflection elements that Maisaila is known for.
+“I am”, a key phrase in consciousness revelation flipped backwards and paired with my first name gives us the beautiful “Maisaila”.
+By stepping into the house of Maisaila, you step deeper into your own self.

 FAQ